 - Have you ever had legal problems because of your drinking?

 - Do you ever borrow money or do without things to buy alcohol?

 - Is drinking hurting your reputation?

 - Do you ever drink until you run out of your supply?

 - Have you ever lost friends because of your drinking?

 - Do you think you might have a drinking problem?

 The more of these questions that apply, the greater the chance you have a drinking problem.
-However, remember that doesn’t mean you’re alcoholic.
+But remember that doesn’t mean you’re alcoholic.
 Nor does it mean that you need to abstain from alcohol.

 II.
-How to Cut Back
+How to Control Your Alcohol Drinking

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) suggests the following to help if you choose to control your alcohol drinking.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) suggests the following to help if you choose to control your drinking.